-J-Hope talks 'Jack In The Box', headlining Lollapalooza, and what’s next for BTS
+J-hope talks 'Jack In The Box', headlining Lollapalooza, and what’s next for BTS

-J-Hope spoke to NME backstage at Lollapalooza 2022 and told us how it feels to be the first South Korean artist to headline a major US festival, what it’s like to have fans supporting his first solo album, and what’s next for BTS.
-Watch our interview with J-Hope below.
+J-hope spoke to NME backstage at Lollapalooza 2022 and told us how it feels to be the first South Korean artist to headline a major US festival, what it’s like to have fans supporting his first solo album, and what’s next for BTS.
+Watch our interview with J-hope above.

 - READ MORE: J-hope live at Lollapalooza 2022: BTS rapper arrives as true solo great in history-making headline set